-It is possible that a primary fuel filter is installed between the fuel tank and the engine fuel inlet.
+The engine must have an in-line fuel filter installed between the fuel tank and the electric operated fuel lift pump.
 After you change the fuel filter, always prime the fuel system in order to remove air bubbles from the fuel system.
 Refer to the Operation and Maintenance Manual in the Maintenance Section for more information on priming the fuel system.